pjaskulski/gpt_historical_text/README_en.md

 **Notes**: The locality in which the biography's protagonist died was not included, perhaps because it also occurred earlier, and the query did not make it clear that localities could occur multiple times with different dates.

+One of the localities on the list appears in a modified form (Dubina) despite a clear indication in the prompt for place names to be listed in the nominative.

+The information concerning Poznań only mentions the hero's issuing of monastic rules, it does not necessarily mean that he stayed in this city, this result can therefore be considered questionable.

+Vienna and Trieste, through which the hero travelled in 1872, are omitted.

 **Prompt returning a list of important people for the main character in the biography**:

 ```TXT